+Mental Health Awareness Week 2021 serves a timely reminder about mental health at work which is becoming all-too common as we navigate our way out of the Covid-19 pandemic.
 We still live in an age where people can be uncomfortable talking about how they feel, especially if they are suffering from low mood, or depression.
-How many of our staff members are suffering in silence, putting on a brave face?
-The answer is a lot more than we might think.
-Do you need help managing workplace mental health issues?
-Get FREE HR advice you can trust from our team of in-house Solicitors and Consultants.
+How many employees are suffering in silence, putting on a brave face?
+The answer is a lot more than you might think.

 Dealing with Mental Health at Work

-The impact of mental health issues on the people that work for us, and therefore on the efficacy of our businesses is something every employer knows about and grapples with.
-Absence management, manager & employee relationships, complying with the Equality Act 2010, productivity and even personal injury claims.
-You actually have a legal duty to assess the risks to your employee’s health from stress at work and share the results of any risk assessment with them (HSE).
+The Mental Health Foundation report that now more than ever mental health issues are on the increase in the workplace with a loss of 70 million working days, at a cost of £2.4bn every year.
+The impact of mental health issues on staff members, and therefore on the efficacy of businesses is something every employer knows about and grapples with.
+Absence management, manager and employee relationships, complying with the Equality Act 2010, productivity and even personal injury claims.
+You actually have a legal duty to assess the risks to your employee’s health from stress at work and share the results of any risk assessment with them.

 It is important to approach the subject of mental health at work in a holistic way – the effects on both the business and the employees, the people you rely on the make your business function and hopefully thrive.
 By showing a caring attitude, and offering some understanding and kindness, perhaps even helping employees manage their mental health, the benefits can be remarkable.
 A happy workforce, a workforce committed to the business which showed commitment to them, can result in absence rates falling and productivity rising, as work becomes a win-win for employer and employee alike.